LoginRadius/apidocs/database/supportdocs/docs/authentication/quick-start/standard-login.md

 ## Part 3 - Next Steps

- The following is the list of features you might want to add-on to the above implementation:
+ The following is the list of features you might want to add to the above implementation:

 [Setup Password Policy ](/authentication/concepts/password-policy/)